elibroftw/blog.elijahlopez.ca/content/posts/on-nato-spending.md

 tags:
   - politics
   - economics
+summary: "Critique of NATO spending based on GDP.
+Argues for metrics like tax revenue or spending per soldier, sustainable targets, and prioritizing domestic needs."
 ---

 1) it should be percentage of tax revenue, not percentage of GDP.
 What if a countries GDP was composed of non taxable activities like selling primary houses?
 Or how about spending per soldier instead?
 Any % GDP goal metric ends up having influence over tax policies.
 There won't be any tax relief if all international agreements end up being % GDP contributions.
 How about an interest expense limit?
 We already spend 6% of Rev on interest every year.
 That's nuts since the government doesn't even have a tax benefit of debt.
 It's a literal payout to banks.
 24B.